Microsoft/go/eng/doc/CrossPlatformCryptography.md

 OpenSSL 3 implements all the cryptographic algorithms using [Providers](https://docs.openssl.org/3.0/man7/crypto/#providers).
 Microsoft Go officially supports the built-in providers and [SCOSSL (SymCrypt provider for OpenSSL)](https://github.com/microsoft/SymCrypt-OpenSSL) v1.6.1 or later.
-SCOSSL is expected to be used with the default built-in provider enable as a fallback (which is the case when using [Azure Linux 3](https://github.com/microsoft/AzureLinux)).
+SCOSSL is expected to be used with the default built-in provider enabled as a fallback (which is the case when using [Azure Linux 3](https://github.com/microsoft/AzureLinux)).

 ## Table legend

-The following table legend is used to indicate the level of support for each cryptographic algorithm:
+The following legend describes the symbols used in the tables to indicate the level of support for each cryptographic algorithm:

 | Symbol | Meaning                                                                                                            |
 |--------|--------------------------------------------------------------------------------------------------------------------|